nirkov/AWS-PDF-Document-Conversion/README.md

 Distributively process a list of PDF files, perform some operations on them, and display the result on a web page.

 ## Details:
 The application is composed of a local application and instances running on the Amazon cloud.
 The application will get as an input a text file containing a list of URLs of PDF files with an operation to perform on them.
-Then, instances will be launched in AWS (workers).
-Each worker will download PDF files, perform the requested operation, and display the result of the operation on a webpage.
+Then, instances will be launched in AWS (slaves).
+Each slave will download PDF files, perform the requested operation, and display the result of the operation on a webpage.
 The use-case is as follows:

-User starts the application and supplies as input a file with URLs of PDF files together with operations to perform on them, an integer n stating how many PDF files per worker, and an optional argument terminate, if received the local application sends a terminate message to the Manager.
+User starts the application and supplies as input a file with URLs of PDF files together with operations to perform on them, an integer n stating how many PDF files per slave, and an optional argument terminate, if received the local application sends a terminate message to the Manager.
 User gets back an html file containing PDF files after the result of the operation performed on them.

 ## Input File Format: